particle-iot/spark-server/README.md

     openssl rsa -in  default_key.pem -pubin -pubout -outform DER -out default_key.der
 ```

 4.)
-Grab your core public key and save it in your core_keys folder as a public pem file with your coreID as the filename.

-5.)
 Edit your Spark-CLI config file to point at your Spark-server.
 Open ~/.spark/spark.config.json in your favorite text editor, and add:

 ```
 {